 config/kong.conf.etlua based on the sample config file.
 This is a config template which generates

 config/kong.conf at runtime.

-git add config/kong.conf.etlua git commit -m '🐒' git push heroku master
+git add config/kong.conf.etlua echo '# Kong Proxy' > README.md git add README.md git commit -m '🐒' git push heroku master

 heroku logs and